weaver-viii/Stat_Models_Book/_Rmd/4-eda.Rmd

 ### Answers to the questions:

 1. **How could you use cross-validation to select the best bandwidth?** <p>First, we need to define a measure of how good a particular density estimator is performing.
 Recall our discussion on using the KL-divergence to measure the distance from the true distribution to the estimated distribution.
 We concluded that the best distribution will correspond to that with the parameter, $\theta$, which minimizes the negative log-likelihood.
 Thus we can use the negative log-likelihood as a measure of prediction performance.
 In particular, the density with bandwidth, $h$, that yields the largest negative log-likelihood corresponds to the density that is closest (in KL-distance) to the true density. </p>
 <p>How does cross-validation come into this?
 Suppose we have split our dataset into 10 subsets.
 We can temporarily remove the first subset, and calculate the density estimator function for various values of $h$.
-We can then use the witheld subset to calculate the negative log-likelihood for each $h$, (that is, calculate -$\hat{f}\_h(x\_{\text{witheld}})$) and identify which $h$ yields the largest value.
+We can then use the withheld subset to calculate the negative log-likelihood for each $h$, (that is, calculate -$\hat{f}\_h(x\_{\text{witheld}})$) and identify which $h$ yields the largest value.
 This will be the $h$ that we select for that particular fold.
-We could then repeat this, witholding instead the second subset of the data, and come up with a new optimal $h$.
+We could then repeat this, withholding instead the second subset of the data, and come up with a new optimal $h$.
 Eventually, we will have 10 different optimal bandwidth values (hopefully they're not too different from one another), and we could average them to obtain our final bandwidth, $h$.</p>